munificent/craftinginterpreters/book/global-variables.md

 ```

 The `declaration` rule contains the statements that declare names, and also
-includes `statment` to permit the other statement types too.
+includes `statement` so that all statements types are allowed.
 Since `block`
 itself is in `statement`, you can put declarations <span
 name="parens">inside</span> a control flow construct by nesting them inside a
 block.